SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/account-last-grant-received.md

 **Description**

-> Shows the last or most recent amount awarded to an Applying Organization (Account).
+> This recipe shows the last or most recent amount awarded to an Applying Organization (Account) in the Outbound Funds Package.

 |                        Field | Value                               |
 | ---------------------------: | ----------------------------------- |